Read Latest Update

 Mixer taps allow water to be drawn from both hot and cold pipes, mixing the water from each pipe before it flows out into your bath or basin through a single spout.
 This allows you to achieve the desired water temperature more easily, saving time and potential wasted water and energy.

 They can be hung on the wall or mounted on the side of the bath, with a single adjustable tap, or two, and floor standing tall versions are available.
 For contemporary designs, we like Vado, Hansgrohe, Roper Rhodes and Pegler; or for traditional looks check out Old London, Tavistock, Perrin & Rowe or Burlington.

 See our bath mixer taps page for a full range of product options.

-The traditional set up of one tap for the cold water inlet and one for the hot water is known as a bath tap pair.
+The traditional set up of one tap for the cold water inlet and one for the hot water.
 Whilst vintage designs are still popular in these taps, there are also many modern versions to suit all types of baths - such as from Vitra, Pegler and Crosswater.
-It can be quite a straightforward matter to update an old pair of taps with new ones for this two hole installation.
+It can be quite a straightforward matter to update old bath pillar taps with new ones for this two hole installation.

-See our bath tap pairs page for a full range of product options.
+See our bath pillar taps page for a full range of product options.

 To complement a vintage style of bath or basin, the buyer has a great range of traditional taps to choose from.
 There are single, double or triple hole tap systems plus eye-catching floor standing taps which are designed to work with a freestanding bath.
 Manufacturers who specialise in traditional taps are Burlington, Imperial and Bayswater.